Kitty Blanchard: Death

-Rankin died December 14, 1911 in her bathtub in her hotel suite at the Belleclaire Hotel in New York City.
-She was using the name Mrs. Oliver Rankin and newspapers had her age as 70 years old.
+Rankin died December 14, 1911, in her bathtub in her hotel suite at the Belleclaire Hotel in New York City.
+She was using the name Mrs. Oliver Rankin and was listed in newspapers as being 70 years old.
 First buried at Green-Wood Cemetery in Brooklyn, she was moved on June 20, 1913, to the Rankin-Davenport family plot (which bears no individual markers) at Kensico Cemetery in Valhalla, New York.